RishabInanni/socialmediadatabase/queries.md

 left join photos on users.id=photos.user_id where photos.id is null;

-# How many times the aaverage user posts
+# How many times the average user posts
 select round((select count(*) from photos)/(select count(*)from users),2);

 # To find most active user